myrrlyn/myrrlyn.net/source/resume.html.md

         My embedded classes taught us to use ASM to start our chips, provide base drivers, and hand-optimize certain routines.

+- Rust

+    I had hoped to use Rust for my Senior Design project, but it could not yet target AVR.
+I have been teaching myself Rust and am reasonably capable in it.
+I am not yet fluent in its standard library, but I have a firm grasp on the language’s core principles.

 - C♯:

     I taught myself C♯ and Visual Studio, and have used it to build console apps